Lattice excitations with finite polarization and magnetization: Multipolons

-Figure~\ref{fig-4:quadrupole_tensor} shows the temporal evolution of the cycle-averaged diagonal and off-diagonal components of the quadrupole tensor upon excitation by linearly, elliptically, and circularly polarized laser pulses.
+Figure~\ref{fig-4:quadrupole_tensor} shows the temporal evolution of cycle-averaged components of the polarization and magnetic quadrupole tensors upon excitation by linearly, elliptically, and circularly polarized laser pulses.
 A complete overview of all components is provided in SM Note 6.
-Notably, the nonzero $\langle \mathcal{Q}_{xy} \rangle$ component in Fig.~\ref{fig-4:quadrupole_tensor}a, which would be zero for ideal symmetry, reveals an in-plane ellipticity in the radial polarization $\mathbf{P}_{\mathrm{ph}}$ for both linear and circular excitations.
-Additionally, the finite value of $\langle \mathcal{Q}_{zy} \rangle \neq 0$ (Fig.~\ref{fig-4:quadrupole_tensor}b) indicates that such excitations also lead to a small out-of-plane tilt in the polarization.
+Notably, the nonzero $\langle \mathcal{Q}_{xy} \rangle$ component in Fig.~\ref{fig-4:quadrupole_tensor}a can be used to describe the breaking of the axial symmetry of the radial polarization $\mathbf{P}_{\mathrm{ph}}$ for both linear and elliptical excitations.
+Additionally, the finite value of $\langle \mathcal{Q}_{zy} \rangle \neq 0$ (Fig.~\ref{fig-4:quadrupole_tensor}b) indicates that such excitations also lead to a small out-of-plane tilt of the polarization.

 Focusing on the multipole moments of the radial magnetization $\mathbf{M}_{\mathrm{rad}}$, we observe that circular and elliptical excitations also yield substantial nonzero diagonal components to the quadrupole tensor, i.e. $\langle \mathcal{Q}^{M}_{ij} \rangle = 0$ (Fig.~\ref{fig-4:quadrupole_tensor}c).
 Linear excitations do not yield any diagonal components since they do not give rise to any radial magnetization.
 Notably, elliptical excitations also give rise to a nonzero $zy$-component in the quadrupole tensor as seen in Fig.~\ref{fig-4:quadrupole_tensor}d).
 This off-diagonal term tilts the magnetization distribution out of the transverse plane, breaking the in-plane symmetry that is present for circular excitations.